bamlab/dev-standards/ops/health-check-route.s.md

 - There is a call to one of the database but not the other
 - The call is using too much data
-- There is a 503 if the DB is down
+- There is a 503 if the DB is down: the await RDS.getAllEntries() is then throwing an error hence the catch block is executed

 ### Example 3: Good example